Abby Chin

 Abby Chin (born 1982) is an American sports journalist.
-She is a Boston Celtics basketball pregame and postgame reporter as well as a court-side reporter.
-She studied broadcasting at the University of Colorado Boulder and later interned in Colorado sports radio and television before becoming a sideline reporter covering the NBA.
-She is married and has two children.
+She is a Boston Celtics basketball pregame and postgame reporter, as well as a court-side reporter.
+Chin also has covered major events for national networks, including the 2018 Winter Olympics in Pyeongchang on NBC and NBA Summer League on NBA TV.
+She actively fights for gender and ethnicity inclusion in sports and identifies as Asian American.